 Tampa Alcohol/Drug Use Statistics

-Statistics showing the prevalence of drug and alcohol misuse in Tampa’s county of Hillsborough show just how widespread substance use disorder is in the area:2,3
+Statistics showing the prevalence of drug and alcohol abuse in Tampa, Florida’s county of Hillsborough show:2,3

 Although using drugs and alcohol doesn’t always lead to addiction, it is a risk factor for developing SUD Alcohol and drug use can also cause other serious, unintended health consequences, including poisoning, injury, heart disease, cancer, cognitive problems, and death.4